LOD-GEOSS/databus-snippets/README.md

 # Databus Snippets

-This repository contains various examples for using the DBpedia Databus and its ecosystem in the context of the OEP.
+This repository contains various examples for using the DBpedia Databus (https://databus.dbpedia.org/ and its newer version https://dev.databus.dbpedia.org/) and its ecosystem in the context of the [Open Energy Platform](https://openenergy-platform.org/).

 ## Folders & Files

 - `databus_api_examples` contains examples of JSON-LD files required for submitting data to the Databus.
 [Here](#uploading-to-the-databus) is a guide how to submit data to the Databus.
 - `oep_metadata` contains a example of metadata about wind turbines (from [here](https://openenergy-platform.org/dataedit/view/supply/wind_turbine_library)) and an example how to convert the json file to JSON-LD.
-- `databus_api_example.py` is a script mimicking the functionality of the [web submit form](https://databus.dbpedia.org/system/upload).
+- `databus_api_example.py` and `dev_databus_api_example.py` (for the new Databus version) are scripts mimicking the functionality of the [web submit form](https://databus.dbpedia.org/system/upload).

 ## Uploading to the DBpedia Databus

-The requirement for uploading anything to the Databus is a Databus Account, you can create one at the [website](https://databus.dbpedia.org/auth/realms/databus/protocol/openid-connect/registrations?client_id=website&response_type=code&scope=openidemail&redirect_uri=https://databus.dbpedia.org&kc_locale=en).
+The requirement for uploading anything to the Databus is a Databus Account, you can create one at the [website](https://databus.dbpedia.org/auth/realms/databus/protocol/openid-connect/registrations?client_id=website&response_type=code&scope=openidemail&redirect_uri=https://databus.dbpedia.org&kc_locale=en) (for the new Databus version click [here](https://dev.databus.dbpedia.org/system/publish-wizard)).

 ### Option 1: Using the Web UI